Translate

 Italian Initials “CG” Pedal Tones Cipher

-The pedal tones for the Mendelssohn quotations in A-flat major and E-flat major are C and G. The timpanist performs tremolos on C to accompany the first and second Mendelssohn quotations, and a tremolo G with third Mendelssohn quotation.
+The pedal tones for the Mendelssohn quotations in A-flat major and E-flat major are C and G. The timpanist performs tremolos on C to accompany the first and second Mendelssohn quotations, and a tremolo G with the third Mendelssohn quotation.
 These same pitches are doubled by the cello solo.
 Remarkably, the note letters G and C correspond to the Italian initials for Jesus Christ (Gesù Cristo).
 When the first pedal tone C is translated phonetically as “See”, all three pedal tone notes (CCG) may be decoded as “See Cristo Gesù” (See Christ Jesus).

 The Italian initials for Jesus Christ correspond with the prevalence of Italian throughout the score.
 That romance language is used for the instrumentation and the vast majority of the performance directions.
 The order of these Italian initials as “GC” corresponds to “Cristo Gesù” (Christ Jesus).
 It is significant that the name of Elgar’s covert friend is given as “Christ Jesus” in the second stanza of popular English translations of Ein feste Burg by Thomas Carlyle (A Safe Stronghold) and Frederic H. Hedge (A Mighty Fortress).